 Differences Between Legal Separation and Divorce in Tennessee

-In contrast, divorce and property division is generally considered preferable where the prospects of reconciliation are poor or nil and the marital relationship has ended.
-If reconciliation is impossible, legal separation would merely prolong a bad situation that society has no interest in preserving.
+In contrast, divorce and property division are generally considered preferable where the prospects of reconciliation are poor, or nil and the marital relationship has ended.
+If reconciliation is impossible, legal separation would prolong a lousy situation that society has no interest in preserving.

 If you desire a legal separation in Tennessee, you must file a request in court.
-It is important to hire a competent Tennessee legal separation attorney to handle your case.
-An experienced Tennessee legal separation attorney is very important, since granting a divorce or legal separation is up to the judge.
+Hiring a competent Tennessee legal separation attorney to handle your case is essential.
+An experienced Tennessee legal separation attorney is very important since granting a divorce, or legal separation is up to the judge.
 We serve clients in Nashville, Franklin, Murfreesboro, Memphis Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.

 Contact a Tennessee Legal Separation Attorney